mjancarik/esmj-schema/README.md

 3. **Rich Features**: Includes advanced features like preprocessing, transformations, piping, and refinements, which are not always available in similar libraries.
 4. **Lightweight**: None dependencies and a small footprint make it ideal for projects where performance and simplicity are key.
 5. **Customizable**: Offers fine-grained control over validation and error handling.
+6. **Performance**: `@esmj/schema` is optimized for speed, making it one of the fastest schema validation libraries available.
+Whether you're creating schemas, parsing data, or handling errors, `@esmj/schema` consistently outperforms many popular alternatives.
+Its minimalistic design ensures low overhead, even in high-performance applications.

+### Performance Highlights

+- **Schema Creation**: Create schemas in as little as `0.02 ms`, even for complex structures.
+- **Parsing**: Parse data with blazing-fast speeds, handling 1,000,000 iterations in under `300 ms`.
+- **Error Handling**: Efficiently manage errors with minimal performance impact, processing 1,000,000 iterations in under `400 ms`.

+These performance metrics make `@esmj/schema` an excellent choice for both frontend and backend applications where speed and efficiency are critical.

 ## Comparison with Similar Libraries